ChainAgnostic/CAIPs/CAIPs/caip-261.md

 },
 "proof": {}
 ```

-*The example represents an assertion issued by the issuer identified as did:pkh:eip155:1:0x44dc4E3309B80eF7aBf41C7D0a68F0337a88F044.
+*This example represents an assertion issued by the issuer identified as `did:pkh:eip155:1:0x44dc4E3309B80eF7aBf41C7D0a68F0337a88F044`.
-It expresses distrust towards the subject identified as did:pkh:eip155:1:0xC3764761E297D6f121e79C32A65829Cd1dDb4D33 in areas such as honesty, software development, and software security to some extent.
+It expresses distrust towards the subject identified as `did:pkh:eip155:1:0xC3764761E297D6f121e79C32A65829Cd1dDb4D33` in areas such as honesty, software development, and software security to some extent.
 The assertion provides reasons for each scope.*

 #### Validity Period

 Trust, being inherently dynamic, can be managed within the document by specifying a validity period, after which the credential must be renewed to maintain its validity.
 A validity limitation can be introduced with the fields `validFrom` and `validUntil`.

 ```json
 "@context": ["https://www.w3.org/2018/credentials/v1"],
 "type": ["VerifiableCredential", "PeerTrustCredential"],